omaryahir/task/README.md

 # task
-manage your task in the terminal with python
+Manage your task in the terminal with python :)